chinamike65/hugo-tuolesi/content/book3/book3en.md

 In the Saha world of the age of the end of the Dharma, the merits and virtues of practicing good deeds for a moment are far better than the merits and virtues of practicing good deeds in the pure land of Buddhas and Bodhisattvas for many kalpas.

-We are now in the Saha world at the end of the Dharma era.
+We are now in the Saha world at the end of the Dharma age.

 (3) The strong proliferation of special methods